tinaponting/protect-wordpress/README.md

 - Updated 230611  .htaccess1 smallchanges for better security!
 - Added: 230605 with Memory/without in core .htaccess.
 - Updated: 230605, htaccess1 - removed proxy, added it on maybe if wanted!
-- Updated:230607 IPlist and mabee tzt.
+- Updated:230607 IPlist and mabe tzt.
 - My most powerful htaccess1 yet! tested and works well, also added a blank htacces for you who wants your own!
 Happy wordpress blogging!
 - Added 8G 230601 [perrush](https://perishablepress.com/)  optimized for speed, tested on my blogs!
 - Added 8G 230530 [perrush](https://perishablepress.com/)  Firewall without logging.
 Works well, tested on my blogs!